moltin/taxjar-example/README.md

 # Moltin < You > TaxJar

-[Moltin](https://moltin.com) provide a [flexible commerce API](https://developers.moltin.com/) that allows you to add tax to items in your cart.
+[Moltin](https://moltin.com) provides a [flexible commerce API](https://developers.moltin.com/) that allows you to add tax to items in your cart.

-[TaxJar](https://www.taxjar.com) provide a [sales tax API](https://www.taxjar.com/api/) for developers to get calculations for products.
+[TaxJar](https://www.taxjar.com) provides a [sales tax API](https://www.taxjar.com/api/) for developers to get calculations for products.

-This respository demonstrates how you can leverage both services to build a simple, flexible commerce experience with accurate tax accounting quickly.
+This repository demonstrates how you can leverage both services to build a simple, flexible commerce experience with accurate tax accounting quickly.

 ## Prerequisites